Best Internet Speed for Gaming in 2026: Low Latency & High Performance

 Can you play games online with a satellite connection?

 If you have a satellite connection or another kind of internet with high latency, there are still some kinds of games that you can play online with friends.
-Games that allow you to interact asynchronously instead of in real-time work great, even if you have high latency.
-Games like Civilization VI and Stellaris are good choices that aren’t impacted by a few milliseconds of delay.
+Games that allow you to interact asynchronously rather than in real time work well, even with high latency.
+Games like Civilization and Stellaris are good choices that aren’t impacted by a few milliseconds of delay.

 For more game suggestions, check out our guide to gaming on satellite internet.